top of page

 .

-I was urged in the final days before the filing deadline to run for Mayor by local residents who were seeking a proactive, "visionary" leader with a record of accomplishments.
-After considering the potential of being the first ‘āina-focused Mayor in recent history and utilizing my proven collaboration skills to transform county government, I decided to step up to the challenge.
-My Council office team and I have proven that professionalism can get things done, compassion will bring folks together to solve problems, and transparency breeds trust.
-While administering with a firm vision of strategic goal-setting, I will bring a kinder, gentler, more nurturing leadership to the 9th floor, and I believe my experience and accomplishments speak to my ability to get things done!
+For the past year, I was continuously urged to run for office again by local residents who were seeking a proactive, "visionary" leader with a record of accomplishments.
+My previous Council office team and I have proven that professionalism can get things done, compassion will bring folks together to solve problems, and

-My campaign theme,"Cultivating Resilience," means attaining more affordable housing, diversifying our economy, promoting sustainable agriculture, increasing food and water security, protecting our precious environment and addressing climate change preparedness.
-Weaving all of these into a well-organized and dynamic administration calls for extraordinary skills and requires someone with a proven track record of finding solutions for complex problems in a collaborative manner.
+nding solutions for complex problems in a collaborative manner.
 I invite all residents of Maui Nui to participate in a new, shared future, and I humbly ask for your support so that together we can create effective local solutions that will help our communities not only survive, but thrive.

 – Kelly Takaya King